-Watched some Variant 1 KW Suspension going on a Grand Prix White Porsche 964 Targa in the JZM Porsche workshop earlier this week.
+Watched some Variant 1 KW Suspension going on a Grand Prix White Porsche 964 Targa earlier this week.
 It was interesting to follow the Porsche project as the rusty old factory dampers came off the 911, to be replaced by KW kit.

 When it comes to upgraded Porsche suspension, KW kits are amongst the best available.
 The German brand with a penchant for finding fine detail on its ex-Formula 1 hydraulic test rig is a favourite of many winning race teams, particularly in the exhilarating VLN championship, so it’s no surprise that KW Suspension Variant 3 kits are common on Porsche cars used for fast road and track days.

-Steve MacHale at JZM Porsche has been fitting KW products to his Porsche tuning projects for more than a decade.
-The new three-way KW Clubsport adjustable coilover kits are a favourite amongst the firm’s 997 GT3 RS track day crowd, but the cheaper V1 and V3 kits are an affordable, quality upgrade for worn-out original suspension.
+The new three-way KW Clubsport adjustable coilover kits are one of my favourites amongst the firm’s 997 GT3 RS track day crowd, but the cheaper V1 and V3 kits are an affordable, quality upgrade for worn-out original suspension.

 With prices starting at just over £1,000, the KW Suspension Variant 1 coilover kit is hard to beat.
 The struts are made from stainless steel, with corrosion resistant springs and bump stops.
 They also come with the top mounts, which are usually ruined on old 911s.
 This saves a few quid.